 :format(auto))

-The Dubs arrive into the encounter with two points from two games following their narrow Round 1 defeat to Clare and a comfortable victory against Kildare while Wexford have claimed full points from their three games against Antrim, Down and Carlow.
+The Dubs arrive into the encounter with two points from two games following their narrow Round 1 defeat to Clare and victory against Kildare while Wexford have claimed full points from their three games against Antrim, Down and Carlow.

-“The introduction of Lee Chin made a huge difference that night as Wexford blitzed Carlow in the last fifteen minutes and he is a hugely influential figure for them.
+“The introduction of Lee Chin made a huge difference as Wexford blitzed Carlow last time out in the last fifteen minutes", said former Dublin Minor and Under 21 manager Sean Lane.

-“They looked a much better team with him involved and you would expect him to start in Croke Park next weekend.
+"He is a hugely influential figure for them.
+They looked a much better team with him involved and you would expect him to start in Croke Park next weekend.

 :format(auto))

-With Dublin losing in Ennis, that leaves little wriggle room for Niall Ó Ceallacháin’s side but Lane is confident that the Dubs have sufficient ability to take a positive step towards the top division next Saturday.
+But Lane is confident that the Dubs have sufficient ability to take a positive step towards the top division next Saturday.

 “I think it’s imperative for the team’s development that they get back to Division 1A as you have to play these types of competitive matches to gain experience against the top sides.